Molecular tumor boards improve identification of cancer-linked genes

 The study examined 2,355 patients who had NGS results reviewed by Markey Cancer Center’s MTB.
 Of these, 609 patients were flagged for genetic counseling and testing based on the MTB’s review.
 However, only 30% of these patients were actually referred for counseling by their doctors, with even fewer completing the testing.

 Despite the low referral rates, the study found that when patients did undergo genetic testing, 27% had a hereditary cancer mutation.
-This knowledge can lead to better-targeted treatments and help understand their own cancer risks.
+This knowledge can lead to better-targeted treatments and help family members understand their own cancer risks.

 The study results show the value of having genetic experts on tumor boards to catch potential inherited cancer risks that might otherwise be missed.
 The authors also highlight the need for better systems to ensure patients get recommended genetic counseling and testing.